 Step 3.
-Create a user in AD for Kerberos auth and LDAP lookup
+Create User for Kerberos and LDAP authentication¶

 In order to be able to authenticate domain users using Kerberos protocol and perform LDAP group lookups Web Safety needs a designated user account.
 The following screenshots show how to create such a user and set his properties.